opensourcefeed/opensourcefeed.github.io/distribution-deepin.md

 desktops: [deepindesktop]
 base : [debian]

 description : deepin is a stunning GNU/Linux distribution based on Debian.
 It brings a beautiful desktop environment called deepin.
-Stories, updates and other highlights on deepin.
+Read stories, updates, and reviews of deepin.

 releases :
   deepin 20.4: "/deepin-204-refines-the-user-experience/"